sirosen/dependency-groups/README.rst

 Documentation
 -------------

-Full documentation is available at TODO STUB!
+Full documentation is available on `the Dependency Groups doc site <https://dependency-groups.readthedocs.io/>`_.